 Currently HACA has 75 fully accessible low-income subsidized housing units under Section 504, with many more units having some accessibility features.
-Additionally, HACA provides reasonable accommodations to residents upon request.
-Low-Income subsidized housing residents with disabilities may request that accessibility modifications be made to their assigned unit, should those accommodations be deemed necessary and reasonable.
+Additionally, HACA provides reasonable accommodations for households upon request.
+Low-Income subsidized housing individuals with disabilities may request that accessibility modifications be made to their assigned unit, should those accommodations be deemed necessary and reasonable.
 For individuals with disabilities, HACA provided grab bars, built entry ramps, lowered cabinets, modified doors and handles, and installed flashing doorbells and smoke detectors.
-In addition, HACA approved assistance animals, and made provisions to conduct annual eligibility and reexamination appointments in residents' homes under extenuating circumstances.
-Residents with disabilities are now able to mail in required documents should a resident not have access to Special Transportation Services through Capital Metro.
+In addition, HACA approved assistance animals, and made provisions to conduct annual eligibility and in-home re-examination appointments under extenuating circumstances.
+Individuals with disabilities are now able to mail in required documents should someone not have access to Special Transportation Services through Capital Metro.
 Individuals with disabilities may also be eligible for upgrades in unit size based on specific medical and accessibility needs.
 Finally, all of HACA's low-income subsidized housing Property Managers and Housing Choice Voucher Inspectors maintain specific information on accessible units and their unique accommodations.